 PROFESSORS P.M.
 MOTTA & S. MAKABE / SCIENCE PHOTO LIBRARY PROFESSORS P.M.
 MOTTA & S. MAKABE / SCIENCE PHOTO LIBRARY

 Sertoli-Leydig tumour in ovary.
 Coloured Scanning Electron Micrograph (SEM) of a section through a Sertoli-Leydig tumour in the human ovary.
 Known also as an "arrhenoblastoma" or "androblastoma", up to 30% of these tumours are malignant (cancer- ous).
-Here, epithelial cells (orange) form branching cords.
-These epithelial components are contained in tubules (blue).
-Sertoli cells are the epithelial component, and Leydig cells are the interstitial component between tubules (as at centre left).
+This well differentiated tumour is made up of tubules or branching cords (green) lined with cuboidal or columnar Sertoli cells.
+Between the tubules is an interstitial component made up of Leydig cells (light blue); the stroma of the ovary is pink.
 A Sertoli-Leydig tumour can produce hormones, and may cause masculinization in women.
-Magnification: x27 at 6x7cm size.
+Magnification: x350 at 6x7cm size.

 Model release not required.
 Property release not required.